Share this post on:

 Introverts prefer to use a different neurotransmitter called acetylcholine,

-It powers our abilities to think deeply, reflects, and focus intensely on just one thing for an extended period.
+Like dopamine, acetylcholine is linked to pleasure.
+It makes us feel good when we turn inward.
+It powers our abilities to think deeply, reflect, and focus intensely on just one thing for an extended period.

+This also helps explain why introverts like calm environments—it’s easier to turn inward when we aren’t attending to external stimulation.
 When I lounge at home in quiet solitude, lost in a book or watching Netflix, I’m basking in the pleasant effects of acetylcholine.

 Introverted vs. Extraverted Nervous System Differences